akshayaak/dev-test/readme.md

 ## Installation

 Usage of Maven .
-Run mvn clean install for compilation of project Usage of Maven shade plugin for building the project as one jar.
+Run mvn clean install for compilation of project.
+Usage of Maven shade plugin for building the project as one jar.
 Use mvn package for building the jar.

 ## Contributors